|Home||Order Form||Instrumental/Chamber Music||Choral Music||Vocal Music||Keyboard Music|

 Arsis Press has published her Agnus Dei 1 for chorus and soprano solo.

 Born in 1960 in Rochester, New York, Jane Casella pursued intensive composition studies at the Eastman School of Music and graduated from the State University at Oswego.
-She has been a member of the Knoxville Symphony and is a solo and chamber violinist.
-Among her works are string quartets, piano solos, and other chamber music, as well as works for orchestra.
-She has experimented with a variety of styles.
+She was a member of the Knoxville Symphony and a solo and chamber violinist.
+Among her compositions are string quartets, piano solos, and other chamber music, as well as works for orchestra.
+Over the years, she experimented with a variety of styles.
 Her music has been broadcast in Toronto, Canada and Rochester, New York.

 Arsis Press has published her piano piece, The Middle of Fontune.